supahgreg/cf-for-k8s/docs/platform_operators/networking/networking-metrics-and-monitoring.md

 CRs.
 There are no metrics output by Route Controller at this time, so the most relevant metrics are emitted by the K8s API.

-## Istio Metrics
+## Istio metrics
 Istio consumes its config as VirtualService CRs and emits configuration to each Envoy via XDS.
-In addition to K8s API metrics related to VirtualServices, istiod outputs several relevant metrics:
+In addition to K8s API metrics related to VirtualServices, `istiod` outputs several relevant metrics:

 1. The following query will return the 99th percentile latency of Istio sending